In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 But, when you decide to work as a freelancer, it becomes your profession, and you need to behave like a professional, not a hobbyist.

-Hobby is something that you do in a spare time where you don’t have any bosses.
+A hobby is something that you do in a spare time where you don’t have any bosses.
 You are not accountable to anyone.
 If you don’t like anything, you can easily deny that particular work, and there is nothing to lose except your interest.

 In a case, you are following the same rule for your freelance business; then you might be wrong.
-Here, you are accountable to yourself, and if you treat your freelance business casually, then the growth of business may lower down significantly.
+Here, you are accountable to yourself, and if you treat your freelance business casually, then the growth of the business may lower down significantly.

-Especially, when you are dealing with the big clients having a reputation in the market or focused on overall quality of the project, you need to be complete professional in everything from communication to payment invoicing.
+Especially, when you are dealing with the big clients having a reputation in the market or focused on the overall quality of the project, you need to be a complete professional in everything from communication to payment invoicing.

 8. Not Respecting Yourself

-Why are you doing the job or the freelance business?
+Why are you doing the job or freelance business?
 Is it for money, healthy & wealthy life, for your future, life partner & kids?